StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Charles Schwab mobile gallery

 For those who don’t have global investing as the top priority of their broker search, we recommend Fidelity Investments.
-It took the top spot in our 2024 Annual Stockbroker Review and it has the ability to trade international equities.
+It took the Best Overall Broker medal in our 2024 Annual Awards, and it has the ability to trade international stocks.

-Fidelity offers access to 25 countries and 16 currencies.
+Fidelity offers trading in 25 countries and 16 currencies.
 The commission charged varies by country and currency conversion incurs a 1 percent spread for each side of the trade, which can get pricey.
-Our test trade of a share of Air Canada stock would cost $19 CAD plus a currency conversion spread of 1 percent each way.
-That is multiples of what IBKR charges.
+I entered a test trade of a share of Air Canada stock and the charge was $19 CAD plus a currency conversion spread of 1 percent each way.
+That’s multiples of what IBKR charges.

-Fidelity does not accept new relationships with clients who reside outside the United States.
-Existing clients who have moved outside the U.S. should contact Fidelity and discuss their situation.
+Existing clients who have moved out of the U.S. should contact Fidelity and discuss their situation.
+Read review.

 Five choices are available to U.S. investors who want to increase their international stock exposure: